jacobandreas/writing/_posts/2012-11-04-city-centre.md

 shops.
 Overpriced sausage and d&ouml;ner carts prey on gullible foreigners during the day and drunken students at night.

+Names advertise that the tenuous confederation called the University of Cambridge has persisted and will persist long after any of its buildings or
+faculties: we have Old Addenbrooke's (once a hospital, now a business school);
+the Old Press; the New Museums (more than a century old, and home to the Old Cavendish and Old Computer Laboratories, each of whose occupants have moved to a New location in West Cambridge).

 The mile and a half from my door to the center of town is a gauntlet of angry motorists, rash cyclists, cobblestones and incautious pedestrians.
 I have already grown to loathe the tourists[^2], who seem to prefer loitering in the